 Danish Designs

-Danish Designs are welcomed around the world because their simple, clean design blends well with many themes.
+Danish designs are welcomed around the world due to their simple, clean design which blends well with many themes.
 Bang & Olufsen’s simple and innovative product designs dominate the most sought after televisions, CD-players, and other state of the art systems, thus representing a fine example of a Danish design coveted by all.

-A famous furniture designer, Arne Jacobsen, most noted for his accomplished work in creating the egg (ægget) chair, known for its simple, soft curves and timeless, classic elegance.
+A famous Danish furniture designer Arne Jacobsen is well-known for his accomplished work in creating the egg (ægget) chair, known for its simple, soft curves and timeless, classic elegance.

 Danish Fashions Design

-Danish Fashions Design is now compared with Parisian and Italian designs, while Copenhagen is viewed along side Milan and Paris as a major fashion metropolis.
+Danish fashion design is now compared with Parisian and Italian designs, and Copenhagen is viewed alongside Milan and Paris as a major fashion metropolis.
 Danish designers among top international designers are, Munthe plus Simonsen, who have received international recognition for their exceptional results and international success.
 The designer duo’s fashion expression is partly responsible for the now famous clothing line, “Danish Style.”
-Danish designer, Isabell Kristensen designs stunning dresses for both celebrities and common people in need of a pretty dress.
+Danish designer, Isabell Kristensen designs stunning dresses for both celebrities and people in need of a pretty dress.

 Danish Music

 Danish music brings to mind well-known hymn writer N.F.S.
 (Nicolaj Frederik Severin) Grundtvig (1783-1872).
-Besides being a lyricist, he was a pastor and founder of what in Denmark is known as højskole (Folk high school).
-Grundtvig especially known as a writer of religious hymns was a major influence in the Danish cultural circles as one of the most influential figures in the history of the Church in Denmark.
+Besides being a lyricist, he was a pastor and founder of højskole, or folk high school.
+Grundtvig is also known for being a writer of religious hymns, and he was one of the most influential figures in the history of the Church in Denmark.
 He wrote some 1600 hymns and songs, and many of his religious and educational concepts continue to influence Danish society today.
-Another composer from this era was Niels Wilhelm Gade (1817-1890), a teacher, fabulous organist and intense violinist whom was perhaps the first Dane to win international fame as a composer because his chamber music possessed unique movements of Scandinavian sound including a mature String Quartet, two String Quintets, a String Sextet and String Octet, Fantasiestücke for clarinet, piano and three Violin Sonatas.
+Another composer from this era was Niels Wilhelm Gade (1817-1890), a teacher, fabulous organist, and intense violinist who was perhaps the first Dane to win international fame as a composer because his chamber music possessed unique movements of Scandinavian sound including a mature String Quartet, two String Quintets, a String Sextet and String Octet, Fantasiestücke for clarinet, piano, and three Violin Sonatas.

-Then along came the Danish pop band Aqua in the 1990's striking it big with a wickedly sarcastic and humorous tribute to all things plastic, "Barbie Girl."
+In the 1990s, the Danish pop band Aqua struck it big with a wickedly sarcastic and humorous tribute to all things plastic, "Barbie Girl."
 This catchy single and incredibly cheesy video crept into the nation's consciousness, attracting the attention of toy manufacturer Mattel who slapped a lawsuit on the group, claiming the band had violated copyright laws by using the image and name of the famous Barbie doll in their song without permission.
 Aquamania resulted due to the extra media attention the group enjoyed because of the lawsuit.
-Ultimately the group was looked upon by some as being a bit corny, which did not worry the group.
-After all part of being Danish is about having a sense of humor.
-The reality is that when given proper credit, the majority will agree that the irresistibly infectious pop melodies Aqua put out was some of the catchiest music known to mankind.
+Ultimately, the group was looked upon by some as being a bit corny, which did not worry the group.
+After all, part of being Danish is having a sense of humor.

 Movies